uwdata/arquero/README.md

 * Extensible: add new column types or functions, including aggregate &amp; window operations.
 * Lightweight: small size, minimal dependencies.

-To get up and running, start with the [Introducing Arquero](https://observablehq.com/@uwdata/introducing-arquero) tutorial.
+To get up and running, start with the [Introducing Arquero](https://observablehq.com/@uwdata/introducing-arquero) tutorial, part of the [Arquero notebook collection](https://observablehq.com/collection/@uwdata/arquero).

 Arquero is Spanish for "archer": if datasets are [arrows](https://arrow.apache.org/), Arquero helps their aim stay true.